misteryco/Input-Devices-Example/README.md

 4. **Install Dependencies:**

+   ** On linux chage  pyinput version to 1.6.0
     ```bash
     pip install -r requirements.txt
     ```

 6. **Run the project:**
+    - Every terminal should have activated Virtual Environment ( see above how to do it )
     - In terminal window run:
     ```bash
     python main.py